joselinoneto/discordEditor/README.md

    - Double-click `index.html` to open it in your default web browser
    - Alternatively, right-click `index.html` and select "Open with" → your preferred browser

-### Optional: Using Python Web Server
+### Option 3: Python Web Server

-For the best experience, you can serve the files using Python's built-in web server:
+For local development, you can serve the files using Python's built-in web server:

 ```bash
 # Navigate to the project folder in terminal/command prompt